Isogeometric shape optimisation of shell structures using multiresolution subdivision surfaces: Examples

 In the performed computations a flat rectangle with four different control mesh layouts is used as the initial geometry, see Figure~\ref{fig:roofOpt}.
-The aim of choosing the different initial meshes is to highlight the mesh dependence of the optimised shape.
-With a gradient-based algorithm a certain mesh dependence of the optimisation results is unavoidable because most structural optimisation problems are non-convex.
+The aim of considering the different initial meshes is to highlight the mesh dependence of the optimised shape.
+With a gradient-based algorithm a certain mesh dependence of the optimisation results is unavoidable because most structural optimisation problems are non-convex and often not well-posed.
 In the computed four different cases, during optimisation only the out-of-plane position of vertices are modified with an prescribed upper bound of~$6$ in order to reproduce the effect of limiting the maximum height~$s_1 \le 6$ in~\cite{bletzinger1993form}.
 In all cases the analysis level is chosen with~$\ell_c \equiv 2$.
 The optimisation level starts with~$\ell_o=0$ and is incremented each time the cost function reaches a steady state as long as~$\ell_o \le \ell_c \equiv 2$.
 In Figure~\ref{fig:roofOpt} the optimised geometries and the corresponding cost function values are shown.
 The given cost function values are obtained using a fine computational mesh, which has a comparable resolution in all four cases.
 For comparison, the cost function of the initial flat rectangular plate is~$\approx 46 \times 10^4$.
 In all four cases a large reduction in the cost function is achieved and there are significant differences in the final geometries.
-Only starting off with very few optimisation variables in the initial coarse mesh, like in A and B, appears to give the lowest minima.
-Note also the resemblance of the optimised geometries for meshes A and B to the result given in~\cite{bletzinger1993form} shown in Figure~\ref{fig:roofRefFinal}.
-The results for meshes A and B have lower cost function values possibly due to the presence of the fine scale ripples on the optimised geometries that can be seen Figure~\ref{fig:roofOpt}, first and second columns.
+Only starting off with very few optimisation variables in the initial coarse mesh, like in A, B and C, appears to give lower minima.
+Note also the resemblance of the optimised geometries for meshes A, B and C to the optimised geometry of Bletzinger et al.~\cite{bletzinger1993form} shown in Figure~\ref{fig:roofRefFinal}.
+In contrast to the geometry in Figure~\ref{fig:roofRefFinal}, the results for meshes A and B have lower cost function values possibly due to the presence of the fine-scale ripples on the optimised geometries that can be seen in Figure~\ref{fig:roofOpt}, first, second and third columns.